sparkfabrik/company-playbook/content/resources/training-resources.md

 #### Cloud Academy

-Cloud Academy offers a complete environment to train for many Certifications Exams, from vendor-specific ones to CNCF certifications program like KCA/CKAD.
+Cloud Academy offers a complete environment to train for many Certifications Exams, from vendor-specific ones to CNCF certifications programs like KCA/CKAD.

-The platform offers video-courses, training sandboxes, guided labs and exam simulations.
+The platform offers video courses, training sandboxes, guided labs and exam simulations.

 There is no self-service access to Cloud Academy platform: SparkFabrik has a specific number of seats that can be assigned depending on the Certified Training Program we put in place twice a year.

-If you want to discuss a Certified Training on Cloud topics, please let us know filing a request as described below.
+If you want to discuss a Certified Training on Cloud topics, please let us know by filing a request as described below.

 > Head to [Cloud Academy](https://cloudacademy.com/), then access using your `sparkfabrik.com` account. **You need to have a valid, active seat to access the training material**.